 11. Like Syphilis in the 19th century, Lyme disease has been called the great imitator and should be considered in the differential diagnosis of rheumatologic and neurological conditions, as well as Chronic Fatigue Syndrome, Fibromyalgia, Somatization Disorder and any difficult-to-diagnose multi-system illness.

-RHS Comments: Lyme disease has been a growing part of RHS for nearly 2 years now as we have discovered how many various fatigue and neurological symptoms have Lyme as a root cause driving factor.
+RHS Comments: Lyme disease has been a growing part of RHS for 3 years now as we have discovered how many various fatigue and neurological symptoms have Lyme as a root cause driving factor.
 The CD57 test has allowed us to find this as the source of many patient’s symptoms and help them recover their health and go on living their lives to the fullest.
 Keep up the optimism and we’ll go through how we help patients in the next hand outs!

 Want to learn more about Lyme Disease?
 Part 2 of this blog is available now!